-Over the course of two days I heard some fascinating and innovative research from PhD candidates in Art and Design from across the UK.
-I found that research was largely grouped into several groups including topics in the performing arts, fine art history, process-based study in the arts and curatorial research.
-As a design researcher it’s of no surprise that the work of other students on design especially piqued my interest.
+Over the course of two days, I heard some fascinating and innovative research from PhD candidates in Art and Design from across the UK.
+I found that research was largely grouped into several groups including topics in the performing arts, fine art history, a process-based study in the arts and curatorial research.
+As a design researcher, it’s of no surprise that the work of other students on design especially piqued my interest.

 The United Kingdom